-These impressive results put these students among the country’s elite mathematicians, solidifying Pleckgate’s position as one of the highest performing mathematics departments in the country.
+These impressive results put these pupils among the country’s elite mathematicians, solidifying Pleckgate’s position as one of the highest performing mathematics departments in the country.

-“We are so proud of our students and staff,” said Head Teacher Mark Cocker.
-“The staff and students have worked tirelessly, shown
+“We are so proud of our pupils and staff,” said Head Teacher Mark Cocker.
+“The staff and pupils have worked tirelessly, shown

-Eight of Pleckgate’s students celebrated a Grade 9 in English Language or Literature as the Blackburn school’s students excelled.
+Eight of Pleckgate’s pupils celebrated a Grade 9 in English Language or Literature as the Blackburn school’s pupils excelled.

-“Students achieving Grade 9-5 (the new good pass) in English was 63 per cent, and in maths, students achieving 9-5 was 64 per cent.
+“Pupils achieving Grade 9-5 (the new good pass) in English was 63 per cent, and in maths, pupils achieving 9-5 was 64 per cent.